 The Liberty and Markets program offers a deeper look into the core issues at the intersection of truth, liberty, and economics for alumni of Acton’s Towards a Free and Virtuous Society and Acton University programs.

-Utilizing a format of three lectures and six Socratic discussion sessions, each conference provides an environment of intense dialogue and exploration.
+Utilizing a format of two lectures and six Socratic discussion sessions, each conference provides an environment of intense dialogue and exploration.
 To insure active engagement with both the ideas and faculty, participation is capped at 15 attendees per event.

-2013-14 Conference Topics
+2016-17 Conference Topics

-- Evaluating the Idea of Social Justice (April 24-27, 2014 in Grand Rapids, MI)
+Evaluating the Idea of Social Justice (October 20-23, 2016 in Grand Rapids, MI) - Clergy/ Church Employee Conference

 Who Should Apply?

 Unless otherwise noted, the Liberty and Markets conferences are intended for Acton alumni - i.e. have fully participated at least one Towards a Free and Virtuous Society (FAVS), Acton University (AU), and/or Thriving Churches: Flourishing Communities (TChurches) conference - who are currently enrolled in or have recently completed graduate level studies.

 For more information about these conferences, please see the Frequently Asked Questions page or contact us at liberty-markets (@) acton.org.